waaman/Proxy-Wol-Redirect/README.md

 As an example:
 - the host running this container has ip 192.168.1.40.
 - i set 8565 as SERVER_PORT
 	- i set the MAC address of the target machine i want to wake up
 - i set the webui of the service this target machine offer when awake.
 Ex: http://192.168.1.50
+- If is sent SSL_VERIFY=False there is no verification of https certificate

 Result: